vlothec/TRASH/README.md

 --m x 			# max repeat size to be identified, hard capped by -win setting.
 --freg x 		# regions smaller than this will be filtered out at initial steps (some might remain if they come from splitting of a larger region).
 --frep x 		# repeats shorter than this will be filtered out, 4 by default.
 --o path		# output path where repeats will be saved and temporary directories created.
---seqt path 		# path to the file with repeat family templates, the file needs to be formatted as described below.
+Use an absolute path --seqt path 		# path to the file with repeat family templates, the file needs to be formatted as described below.
 --par x 		# max number of cores used for multithreading, defaults to 1.
 If set as 0, TRASH will try to register as many cores as there are sequences, or maximum available, whichever is smaller.
 --randomseed x		# set a random seed for reproducibility of the repeat identification, seed from the previous run can be found in “TRASH_YYYYMMDDHHMMSS.out”.